zynksoftware/Zynk-Workflow/_docs/Email-Connector/Send-Email.md

 ### Bcc
 _Optional_
 The address to send a Bcc (blind carbon copy) of the email to.
 You can specify a list of email addresses if you would like to send the same email to multiple recipients.
+A list can be provided either as a comma separated list, or by chosing the ['List' data type](zynk-objects#list-data-type) and entering each address separately.

 ### Body
 _Required_